 What if you don’t want to sell a winner?
 Sell a depreciated asset and donate the proceeds to offset any capital gains you realize from an appreciated asset while still receiving a deduction for the gift of depreciated assets.

-To discuss ways to maximize your sale of long-term assets contact Mid-America’s Director of Development at 219-864-2400 or by email.
+To discuss ways to maximize your sale of long-term assets contact Mid-America’s Vice-President of Advancement at 219-864-2400 or by email at email@example.com.